ckormanyos/gamma_f77/README.md

 $$ \frac{1}{\Gamma(z)}\approx \sum_{k=1}^{n} a^{k} z^{k}\text{.}$$

-In [1], this series expansion is given to 26 terms and these are used for the series calculation for double-precision
+In the subroutine `GAMMA` in Sect.
+3.1.5 on pages 49-50 of [1], this series expansion is given to $26$ terms.
+These are used in a series calculation of $\Gamma\left(x\right)$ for double-precision, real-valued $x$ using the `Fortran77` data type `REAL*8`.
-(i.e., the `Fortran77` data type `REAL*8`).
 Further information on this coefficient expansion can be found in Sect.
 6.1.34 of [2], in Sect.
 5.7.1 of [3] and in additional references therein.

-In this repository, the series calculation has been expanded to $48$ terms having precision of $51$ decimal digits.
+## Quadruple-Precision Implementation

-With this coefficient list, it is possible to reach the quadruple precision of `Fortran77`'s `REAL*16`.
-These higher-precision coefficients are listed in the table `G` in the
+In this repository, the series calculation mentioned above has been expanded (via computer algebra) to $48$ terms having precision of $51$ decimal digits.
+With this coefficient list, it is possible to reach the quadruple-precision of `Fortran77`'s `REAL*16`.
-[source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).
+These higher-precision coefficients are listed in the table `G` in the [source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).

 See also